YOUR HOLIDAY AT A GLANCE

 Travel insurance, meals not stated, drinks on meals and anything not explicitly listed under inclusions are at your own expense.

-A low deposit of $299 per person is required to secure your booking.
-The initial deposit is fully refundable within 7 days of purchase.
+A first deposit from $299 per person is required to secure your booking.

-A second deposit of $1500 per person will be required 11 months prior to departure.
+A second deposit from $1500 per person will be required 11 months prior to departure.